A guide to credit card statements

 How do I pay my credit card bill?

-You can either pay your balance as a one-off payment or set up a direct debit with your provider.
+You can either pay your balance with a one-off payment or set up a direct debit with your provider.
 There are three direct debit options:

 1. Pay the balance in full: pay off the money you owe in full every time you pay your bill.